Last updated: 12 April 2020

-All of our year groups have now moved to remote learning using Google Classroom.
-Your child should already have a login for Google Classroom, but if you are unable to access the platform, please contact your child’s teacher.
+If your child is required to self-isolate, please inform the office as soon as possible.
+Remote learning will be set on Google Classroom from the day after you report their absence.
+Your child should already have a login for Google Classroom, but if you are unable to access the platform, please contact the school office.

 When your child begins their remote learning each day, they should start by completing the Check In form, where they can choose a character to represent how they are feeling.
-This helps their teacher to identify any children who might need some additonal support.
+This helps their teacher to identify if your child might need some additonal support.

-Teachers will call families at least half-termly to check in with their wellbeing.
-If you have a concern and would like a phone call, please email your child’s teacher using the year group email.
+Teachers will call families regularly during periods of self-isolation to check in with their wellbeing.
+If you have a concern and would like a phone call, please contact the school office and your child’s class teacher will call you when they are free.

-Our remote learning curriculum will mirror the curriculum that would have been taught in school.
+Our remote learning curriculum will mirror the curriculum that is being taught in school.
 This means that the children will be introduced to new learning and content.

 The following lessons will be taught daily:

-Teachers will provide a full set of online resources for these lessons including pre-recorded voice-over lessons, associated task sheets and links to online videos or other resources.
-Some of these lessons may have been recorded by your child’s teacher, while others may have been produced by external providers, such as Oak National Academy or the BBC.
+Teachers will provide online resources for these lessons, containing as much detail as possible.
+Some of these lessons may have been produced by external providers, such as Oak National Academy or the BBC.

 Work should be completed either on Google Classroom or on paper.
 If you need any equipment to support your child’s learning at home, please contact your child’s teacher on their year group email.

-If your child does not have technology available to access Google Classroom, please contact your child’s teacher using the year group email so that we can organise alternative learning for your child.
-We can organise paper packs of work to be collected weekly, with completed work to be returned for marking when you collect the following week’s work.
+If your child does not have technology available to access Google Classroom, please contact the school office, so that we can organise to lend you a laptop.

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), as well as children in Reception and Key Stage 1, may not be able to access remote education without significant support from adults at home.